 Backpack leaf blowers mount a large gas engine to a harness, leaving the user to manage only the tube when blowing leaves.
-They're the most powerful and therefore heaviest type of leaf blower, which explains why they're worn on the back.
-Marcus Pickett at HomeAdvisor.com recommends them for "heavy-duty leaves on a big yard."
-Backpack blowers can be quite comfortable, providing "the power and go-anywhere ability of gas without the arm strain of a handheld blower," says Sal Vaglica at ThisOldHouse.com.
+They're the most powerful and the heaviest type of leaf blower, making their backpack design almost a necessity.
+These models "provide the power and go-anywhere ability of gas without the arm strain of a handheld blower," says Sal Vaglica at This Old House.

 Because they are generally built for commercial use, backpack blowers have lots of blasting power and are designed to be comfortable enough to use for hours.
 They cost more than handheld leaf blowers, and most homeowners probably don't need the extra oomph.
 But according to Roy Berendsohn at Popular Mechanics, for some it's a question of time versus money: "If you're willing to invest, nothing can speed outdoor jobs more than a backpack leaf blower -- the gardener's answer to the jet pack."
 He says desirable features include a carrying handle on the top, an easy-to-reach fuel spout, a see-through gas tank and a footrest for pull-starting the engine.
 Backpack blowers don't have the ability to vacuum; if you want to suck up and mulch your leaves, consider a handheld blower instead.